johyeongseob/protodc-net/README.md

 ### 📊 Anomaly Detection Results (Three Margins per Class)

 The evaluation metrics (Accuracy, F1 score) are reported for 3 margin values per class.
 Bold values indicate the best performance for each class.
+Three margin values (1 [original], 1.0005, and 1.001) were used, and the best performance for each class is highlighted in bold.

 | **Metric / Class**       |   Bottle    |    Pill   | Toothbrush | Transistor |    Wood    |
 |--------------------------|-------------|-----------|------------|------------|------------|